dbt Pipeline¶

 Profiles & credentials¶

-Set the following environment variables when invoking dbt directly (the defaults already align with our managed pipeline):
+Set the following environment variables when invoking dbt directly:

 DBT_HOST,DBT_PORT,DBT_DATABASEDBT_USER/DBT_PASSWORD(defaults to the app credentials unless overridden)DBT_SHARED_SCHEMA(analytics_shared)